OpenBuildRight/report-mapper-frontend-ssr/CONTRIBUTING.md

 client communication.
 However, in cases such as image uploads we configure HTTP form uploads ourself for transferring the binary data.

+### NextAuth
+[NextAuth](https://next-auth.js.org/) is used for authentication.
+NextAuth is a library for authenticating users in Next.js applications.

 ### Tailwind CSS
 [Tailwind CSS](https://tailwindcss.com/) is used for styling.
 Tailwind CSS is a utility first CSS framework.